Best Project Management Tools for Educators and Teachers 2026

 8. nTask — Best Budget Option for Small Teams

-nTask doesn't get the attention it deserves, and I think that's mostly a marketing issue rather than a product problem.
+nTask doesn't get the attention it deserves, and I think that's mostly a marketing problem rather than a product problem.
 It's a solid, straightforward project management tool that punches well above its price point.
-The meeting management features are genuinely unique — you can log meeting notes, action items, and follow-ups directly within the tool, which is something no other tool handles as elegantly.
-For educators living and dying by staff meetings and PLCs, that's worth paying attention to.
+The meeting management features are genuinely unique — you can log meeting notes, action items, and follow-ups directly within the tool, which is something no other tool on this list handles as elegantly.
+For educators who live and die by staff meetings and PLCs, that's worth paying attention to.

 For small school teams or individual teachers who need more than Todoist but can't justify ClickUp's complexity, nTask is a reasonable middle ground.
-The free plan actually functions, and the paid tiers at ~$3/user/month are among the cheapest available.
+The free plan is genuinely functional, and the paid tiers at ~$3/user/month are among the cheapest available anywhere.

 Key Features: